AndrewLuther/6322_project/README.md

-# Reproducability Challenge: Learning to Count Everything
+# Reproducibility Challenge: Learning to Count Everything
 Reproducibility project for EECS 6322 by Andrew Luther and Shahak Rozenblat.
 The code was written based on the paper "Learning to Count Everything" by Ranjan et al.